 Forms you may need to fill in

-Applications for maternity, paternity and childcare benefits may be submitted online to the SoDra district office (on the relevant form), or sent by post.
+Applications for maternity, paternity and childcare benefits may be submitted online, completed at to the SoDra district office (on the relevant form), or sent by post.

 You must also submit details of the bank account into which you wish the allowance to be paid.